Tobias Arlt: Career

+He competed at the 2024 FIL World Luge Championships and won a gold medal in the team relay and a bronze medal in the doubles event.

 Olympics

 At Arlt's debut Olympics, the 2014 Winter Olympics in Sochi, Arlt won gold in the luge double with Tobias Wendl in a time of 1 minute and 38:933 seconds at the Sanki Sliding track, half a second ahead of the second-placed Austrians Andreas Linger and Wolfgang Linger.
 This was the biggest ever winning margin in Olympic luge doubles.
 In Arlt and Wendl's first run, they set a track record of 49.373 seconds.
 Arlt then won the team relay with Felix Loch, Natalie Geisenberger, and Tobias Wendl.
 They won in a time of 2 minutes and 45.649 seconds, which was one second ahead of the second-placed Russian Federation.